New Year's Eve

 Frequently Asked Questions

-For transport around Sydney on the day, please contact the Sydney New Year’s Eve Accessibility Officer on 02 9265 9333.
+For city-wide transport assistance on the night, contact the Sydney New Year’s Eve Accessibility Officer: (02) 9265 9333.

 We encourage you to dress up and make a special night of it!
 A cloak room is available if you wish to check your items.